JanieCoulombeStat/janiecoulombestat.github.io/_pages/about.md

 Background
 ======

-I hold a Bachelor's degree in Mathematics (Université de Montréal) and a Master's degree in Statistics (Université de Montréal).
+I hold a Bachelor's degree in Mathematics (Université de Montréal), a Master's degree in Statistics (Université de Montréal), and a Doctorate in Biostatistics (McGill University).

 Prior to my doctoral studies, I worked for two years as an analyst statistician in the McGill Pharmacoepidemiology Unit at the Lady Davis Research Institute, Jewish General Hospital, Montreal, CA, under the supervision of <a href="http://www.ladydavis.ca/fr/samysuissa">Dr. Samy Suissa</a>.
 There, I worked extensively with observational data (from e.g. electronic health records data and administrative databases) and I learned a great deal through conducting complex data analyses and collaborating with world-renowned experts in pharmacoepidemiology.
 Following this, I have become more and more interested in research questions that are of interest to the scientific community of epidemiologists and pharmacoepidemiologists.